prestodb/presto/presto-docs/src/main/sphinx/admin/properties.rst

     large heap, a smaller value may work.
 Basically, set this value large enough that the JVM does not fail with ``OutOfMemoryError``.

+    Please note that this config property is only used when ``deprecated.legacy-system-pool-enabled=true``, and it will be removed
+    in the future.

 .. _tuning-spilling: